 This sub-menu will allow you to enable/disable Trusted Platform Module (TPM) support, and to configure the TPM State.
 Select TPM Configuration and press Enter to access the sub-menu.
-Press Enter to access the Security Device Support menu and select Enable to support TPM.
-To reset the TPM select Clear TPM to clear existing TPM information (see "Trusted Platform Module" on page 6 - 48).
+To reset the TPM select Clear TPM to clear existing TPM information (see "Trusted Platform Module" on page 6 - 57).